gala-m/rute-v2/README.md

 - display the length of a route by searching the database

 ## 💁‍♀️ Crowdsourcing Features
-- add a kombi stop by dropping a leaflet marker
+- add a kombi stop by dropping a mapbox marker
 - name a stop, preferably after its immediate surroundings.
 - add the routes which pass through a stop, or mutiple stops